Bern Dibner

 Bern Dibner (18 August 1897 – 6 January 1988) was an electrical engineer, industrialist, and historian of science and technology.
-He originated two major US library collections in the history of science and technology.

-Biography
+He made his fortune by founding the Burndy Engineering Company, which produced electrical components including the first patented solderless electrical connectors, and then he originated two major US library collections in the history of science and technology: the Burndy Library, a collection housed at the Huntington Library in California since 2006, and the Dibner Library of the Smithsonian Institution in Washington, D.C. since 1976.
+He was a winner of both the Leonardo da Vinci Medal (1975) for the history of technology and the George Sarton Medal for the history of science (1976).

+Early life and education

-Dibner was born in Lysianka, near Kiev, Ukraine in 1897.
+Dibner was born in Lysianka, near Kiev, Ukraine on 18 August 1897.
 His family was Jewish.
 He moved to the United States with his family at the age of 7.
 In 1921, he graduated from the Polytechnic Institute of Brooklyn with a degree in Electrical Engineering.

 Engineering career

-Soon after graduating, Dibner designed and patented the first solderless electrical connectors and founded the Burndy Engineering Company in 1924.
-The company later became the Burndy Corporation and was bought by the French corporation Framatome Connectors International (FCI) in 1988.
-In 2009, Burndy was acquired and became a subsidiary of Hubbell Incorporated.
-Dibner died at his home in Wilton, Connecticut, on January 6, 1988.
+Soon after graduating, after working as an engineer on the electrification of Cuba, Dibner designed and patented the first solderless electrical connectors and founded the Burndy Engineering Company in 1924.
+His starting capital was taken from worker's compensation for a printing press accident.

 The "Burndy" appellation, used for both his company and the library he would found, was represents a portmanteau or blend of his first and last names.

+The company later became the Burndy Corporation and was bought by the French corporation Framatome Connectors International (FCI) in 1988 for approximately $326 million.
+In 2009, Burndy was acquired and became a subsidiary of Hubbell Incorporated for $360 million in cash.

 In 1954, Dibner was a board member of the American Jewish League Against Communism.

-History of science
+History of science career

-In addition to electrical engineering, Dibner studied the history of technology.
+In addition to electrical engineering, Dibner studied the history of technology beginning in the 1930s.
 He was an avid collector of original scientific works and of books on the history of science, as well as thousands of portraits of various scientists.
-Bern Dibner also wrote a great number of books on the history of science, such as The Atlantic Cable in 1959.
-In 1976 he was awarded the Sarton Medal by the History of Science Society.
+Bern Dibner also wrote a great number of books on the history of science, such as the history of science bibliography Heralds of Science in 1955 and the history of the transatlantic telegraph cable in The Atlantic Cable in 1959.

-Dibner, who was fascinated by the combination of art and technology in the work of Leonardo da Vinci.
+Dibner was particularly fascinated by the combination of art and technology in the work of Leonardo da Vinci.
 He assembled a library of works about da Vinci which grew over the years as Dibner's interests expanded into the history of electricity, the history of Renaissance technology, and finally the history of science and technology in general.

+In 1976 he was awarded the Sarton Medal by the History of Science Society, and in 1983 he was honored with the Sir Thomas More Medal for Book Collecting, "Private Collecting for the Public Good," by the University of San Francisco Gleeson Library and the Gleeson Library Associates.